nickcode95/nextjs-seo/README.md

 ## rendering blogs
 In the `posts` directory, you will find an example markdown file called `1stblog`.
 Info contained within the horizontal rules or --- --- follows the schema defined in `contentlayer.config.js`.
 You will need to update the markdown file with relevant content you want rendered.

+# rendering images
+Images should be placed in the `public` directory.
+As a suggestion, when rendering images for blogs, create a directory for each blog post you wish to create.

 ## Version
 Update 5/12/23, fixed bug where image were not rendering